-What’s the Best Way to Ask For a Review? – Whitespark Weekly
+What’s the Best Way to Ask For a Review? – Whitespark Local Insider

 Asking customers to leave you an online review can sometimes feel like a daunting task, especially if you don’t have a system in place.
-In this episode of the Whitespark Weekly, Darren breaks down the process, and provides you with simple ways to start encouraging online reviews.
+In this episode of the Whitespark Local Insider (formerly the Weekly), Darren breaks down the process, and provides you with simple ways to start encouraging online reviews.

 Hey there, local search fans.
 Today on the Whitespark Weekly, I want to talk to you about the best way to ask for reviews.
 It seems like a pretty simple topic, but there’s actually a lot of nuance to it, and I’m gonna kind of get into all those different aspects of it and hopefully provide you with a great template, and methodology you can use to get more online reviews.